 Main statistical findings

-Participation of four-year-olds in education
+Participation of four year-olds in education

-The legal age to start education varies across the Member States: in Northern Ireland (United Kingdom) compulsory education starts at age four, while in other EU regions it starts between five and seven years of age; enrolment in pre-primary education is generally voluntary in most EU Member States.
+The legal age to start education varies across the EU Member States: in Luxembourg and Northern Ireland (in the United Kingdom) compulsory education starts at age four, while in other EU regions it starts between five and seven years of age; enrolment in pre-primary education is generally voluntary across most EU Member States.
 The Europe 2020 strategy emphasises raising participation rates of young children in preparation for the start of compulsory education.
 One of its headline targets is to raise the share of children participating in pre-primary education to at least 95 % by the year 2020.

 Early leavers from education and training